amirrajan/survivingtheappstore/manuscript/developer-logs.md

 much all holidays have this side effect.
 Do not run sales during these time periods.
 There are your best days for a good amount of revenue.

+The download spike I saw probably wasn't because of the post to Hacker News or Reddit.
+It was probably because it was the day before Thanksgiving.

-#Nov 27, 2013: Another Notable Tweet.
+#Day 175 - Nov 27, 2013: Another Notable Tweet.
 A Stellar Video Review.

 Cassandra Khaw (@casskhaw), an editor at USGamer, tweets about A Dark Room on iOS.
 Again because of an interaction from @ADarkRoomiOS.
 I'm